HOTSPOTS - Holistic thermographic screening of urban physical objects at transient scales

-HOTSPOTS will be a methodically closed process chain, realized by overlapping project modules.
+HOTSPOTS is a methodically closed process chain, realized by overlapping project modules.

-Within "3D THERMAL REGISTER", the data basis for the project is generated.
+A 3D Thermal Register, which is created from aerial imagery, forms the data basis for the project.
 The task is the region-wide collection of thermal data in the urban area.
-These single frames will be linked to a holistic city-wide data base and lifted into the third dimension by deriving 3D building models from the image data.
+These single frames are linked to a holistic city-wide data base and lifted into the third dimension by deriving a 3D model from the image data.

-Within "FOCUS", "critical spots" will be identified from the 3D THERMAL REGISTER as well as from other external sources.
+Within the 3D Thermal Register, "critical spots" are then identified.
 Critical spots in the city define infrastructure cells at the district level, which have a particularly large potential for optimization.
-These critical spots are then analyzed in detail in the following project modules.
+These areas are then analyzed in detail in the following project modules.

-"DEEP DIVE" includes the selective expansion of the database within a selected infrastructure cell.
-This includes a mobile data acquisition (terrestrial, UAV), in particular capturing facades in addition to the aerial photography and the generation of "full 3D" models.
-Another research aspect will be the exploitation of selective acquisition and densification of the data in terms of a three-dimensional gas layer model.
+A close-range data acquisition is then performed in order to perform a selective expansion of the database within a selected infrastructure cell.
+This includes a mobile data acquisition using a UAV in for the generation of 3D building models.
+From these models, relevant geometric parameters and detailed thermal information can be derived and serves as input for simulations of optimization scenarios.
+Another research aspect is the exploitation of selective acquisition and densification of the data in terms of a three-dimensional gas layer model.

-Within "IMPROVE", a decision support tool will be developed for the interactive selection, localization of energy efficiency measures and the simulation of the resulting effects with the calculation of optimal combinations of measures for subspaces.
+Furthermore, a decision support tool is applied for the interactive selection, localization of energy efficiency measures and the simulation of the resulting effects with the calculation of optimal combinations of measures for subspaces.